 Diversification is crucial because it protects your money from sudden market shocks.

-• It’s not easy to predict any single company’s future performance.
+- It’s not easy to predict any single company’s future performance.
 Diversification ensures that the poor performance of that single company does not become the reason for your financial loss.

-• By owning investments in both shares and bonds, you reduce volatility, as you will reduce the chances of a drop in your overall portfolio.
+- By owning investments in both shares and bonds, you reduce volatility, as you will reduce the chances of a drop in your overall portfolio.
 When the stock market goes down, bonds may still give you steady returns.

-• Having a diversified portfolio also prevents you from making costly mistakes.
+- Having a diversified portfolio also prevents you from making costly mistakes.
 Seeing all your money drop can be fearful, and you might panic & sell everything at the wrong time.
 But diversification helps you smooth out those falls, making it easier for you to stay calm, hold onto your investments for longer, and benefit from the market’s recovery.

 Learn More About Diversification at Strategic Alpha

 Diversification in the stock market is a crucial part of your investment strategy.
 So, diversify and make your portfolio safer.
 If you need help or want to learn more about the diversification strategy, you must explore the various learning resources available at Strategic Alpha.
-You can also take part in weekly webinars, read in-depth guides, or connect with our mentor expert who can guide you in balancing your holdings.
+You can also take part in weekly webinars, read in-depth guides, or connect with our Share Market Mentor, who can guide you in balancing your holdings.
 You can also join the conviction club to get access to premium learning modules and also have one-on-one conversations with investment experts like Suyog Dhavan.